The Board of Directors has the six standing committees described below:

 - Audit Committee Overview

-The Audit Committee selects and retains a firm of independent public accountants to conduct audits of the accounts of Duke Energy and its subsidiaries.
-It also reviews with the independent public accountants the scope and results of their audits, as well as the accounting procedures, internal controls, and accounting and financial reporting policies and practices of Duke Energy and its subsidiaries, and makes reports and recommendations to the Board of Directors as it deems appropriate.
-The Audit Committee is responsible for approving all audit and permissible non-audit services provided to Duke Energy by its independent public accountants.
-Pursuant to this responsibility, the Audit Committee adopted the policy on Engaging the Independent Auditor for Services, which provides that the Audit Committee will establish detailed services and related fee levels that may be provided by the independent public accountants and review such policy annually.
-See page 18 for additional information on the Audit Committee’s pre-approval policy.
+The Audit Committee considers risks and matters related to financial reporting, internal controls, compliance and legal matters.
+As part of those responsibilities, the Audit Committee selects and retains an independent registered public accounting firm to conduct audits of the accounts of Duke Energy and its subsidiaries.
+It also reviews with the independent registered public accounting firm the scope and results of their audits, as well as the accounting procedures, internal controls, and accounting and financial reporting policies and practices of Duke Energy and its subsidiaries, and makes reports and recommendations to the Board of Directors as it deems appropriate.
+The Audit Committee is responsible for approving all audit and permissible non audit services provided to Duke Energy by its independent registered public accounting firm.
+Pursuant to this responsibility, the Audit Committee adopted the policy on Engaging the Independent Auditor for Services, which provides that the Audit Committee will establish detailed services and related fee levels that may be provided by the independent registered public accounting firm and will review such policy annually.
+See page 34 for additional information on the Audit Committee’s pre approval policy.

-The Board of Directors has determined that Mr. Browning is an “audit committee financial expert” as such term is defined in Item 407(d)(5)(ii) of Regulation S-K.
+The Board of Directors has determined that Mr. Angelakis and Mr. Saladrigas are “audit committee financial experts” as such term is defined in Item 407(d)(5)(ii) of Regulation S K. See pages 13 and 18 for a description of Mr. Angelakis’ and Mr. Saladrigas’ business experience.

 - Corporate Governance Committee Overview

-The Corporate Governance Committee considers matters related to corporate governance and formulates and periodically revises governance principles.
+The Corporate Governance Committee considers risks and matters related to corporate governance and formulates and periodically revises governance principles.
 It recommends the size and composition of the Board of Directors and its committees and recommends potential successors to the Chief Executive Officer.
-This committee also recommends to the Board of Directors the slate of nominees, including any nominees recommended by shareholders, for director for each year’s annual meeting and, when vacancies occur, names of individuals who would make suitable directors of Duke Energy.
+The Corporate Governance Committee also recommends to the Board of Directors the slate of nominees, including any nominees recommended by shareholders, for director for each year’s annual meeting of shareholders and, when vacancies occur, names of individuals who would make suitable directors of Duke Energy.
 This committee may engage an external search firm or a third party to identify or evaluate or to assist in identifying or evaluating a potential nominee.
-The committee also performs an annual evaluation of the performance of the Chief Executive Officer with input from the full Board of Directors.
+The Committee also performs an annual evaluation of the performance of the Chief Executive Officer with input from the full Board of Directors.
+The Corporate Governance Committee also assists the Board in its annual determination of director independence and review of any related person transactions as well as its annual assessment of the Board of Directors and each of its committees.
+The Committee is also responsible for the oversight of the Corporation’s policies and practices with respect to its political activities and community affairs.

-This committee met 9 times in 2012.
-Currently, the Corporate Governance Committee members are Ann M. Gray (Chair), Michael G. Browning, Harris E. DeLoach, Jr., Daniel R. DiMicco and E. Marie McKee.
-Each of these members has been determined to be “independent” within the meaning of the NYSE’s listing standards and the Company’s categorical standards for independence.
+This committee met seven times in 2015.
+Currently, the Corporate Governance Committee members are Michael G. Browning (Chairperson), Daniel R. DiMicco, Ann Maynard Gray and William E. Kennard.
+Each of the members of the Corporate Governance Committee has been determined to be “independent” within the meaning of the NYSE’s listing standards and the Corporation’s Standards for Assessing Director Independence.

 - Finance and Risk Management Committee Overview

-The Finance and Risk Management Committee is primarily responsible for the oversight of risk at the Company.
-This oversight function includes reviews of Duke Energy’s financial and fiscal affairs and makes recommendations to the Board of Directors regarding dividends, financing and fiscal policies, and significant transactions.
-It reviews the financial exposure of Duke Energy, as well as mitigating strategies, reviews Duke Energy’s risk exposure as related to overall company portfolio and impact on earnings, and reviews the financial impacts of major projects as well as capital expenditures.
+The Finance and Risk Management Committee is primarily responsible for the oversight of financial risk and enterprise risk at the Corporation.
+This oversight function includes reviews of Duke Energy’s financial and fiscal affairs and recommendations to the Board of Directors regarding dividends, financing and fiscal policies, and significant transactions.
+It reviews the financial exposure of Duke Energy, as well as mitigation strategies, reviews Duke Energy’s enterprise risk exposures and provides oversight for the process to assess and manage enterprise risk, and reviews the financial impacts of major projects as well as capital expenditures.

-This committee met 6 times in 2012.
-Currently, the Finance and Risk Management Committee is comprised of James H. Hance, Jr. (Chair), William Barnet, III, Michael G. Browning, John H. Forsgren, Ann M. Gray and James B. Hyler, Jr.
+This committee met five times in 2015.
+Currently, the Finance and Risk Management Committee is comprised of John H. Forsgren (Chairperson), Michael J. Angelakis, Michael G. Browning and Ann Maynard Gray.

 - Nuclear Oversight Committee Overview

-The Nuclear Oversight Committee provides oversight of the nuclear safety, operational and financial performance, and long-term plans and strategies of Duke Energy’s nuclear power program.
+The Nuclear Oversight Committee provides oversight of the nuclear safety, operational and financial performance as well as operational risks, long term plans and strategies of Duke Energy’s nuclear power program.
 The oversight role is one of review, observation and comment and in no way alters management’s authority, responsibility or accountability.
+At least annually, the Nuclear Oversight Committee visits each of Duke Energy’s operating nuclear power stations and reviews the station’s nuclear safety, operational and financial performance.

 - Regulatory Policy and Operations Committee